McLaren MP4/10: Early season

-However, it became apparent that Mansell was unable to fit properly in the narrow cockpit which affected his elbows and hips, that meant he was forced to miss the first two races of the season whilst a wider monocoque was built.
+However, it became apparent that Mansell was unable to fit properly in the narrow cockpit, which affected his elbows and hips, that meant he was forced to miss the first two races of the season whilst a wider monocoque was built.
 His racing return lasted just two further Grands Prix, in San Marino and Spain, before leaving the team altogether, disgusted with the car's poor performance.
 Blundell, who had replaced Mansell for both the Brazil and Argentina, became a permanent race driver.

 Despite handling problems due to a lack of front-end grip, and an often unreliable engine, the package proved competitive enough for the team to usually be "best of the rest", behind Benetton, Williams and Ferrari, and Häkkinen was able to score two podium finishes.
 Team-mate Blundell also took several points finishes.

 Upgrades

-The McLaren MP4/10B update made its debut at San Marino and was retained for most of the season.
+The MP4/10B update made its debut at San Marino and was retained for most of the season.
 A further modification, the MP4/10C, appeared at the Portuguese and European Grands Prix, but was not used further.